VNestor/personal-blog/content/blog/my-first-post/index.md

 export default Reviews;
 ```

+### Why Don't We Have Access To This data?

 What I want to focus on is what happens when this fetch request is made.
-Take a look at your console (make sure you're using console.log(), and you run into an error.
+Take a look at your console (make sure you're using console.log), and you run into an error.
 If you make fetch requests often you've probably seen this before:

 ```js
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 ```

-## Why Don't We Have access To This data?

 You might be thinking to yourself, I have an API key, why isn't my code working?
-And the answer is, it is!
+And the answer is, it is.
 If you take the same URL, with the parameters filled in, and use something like [Postman](https://www.postman.com/), you will get a JSON response back.
 Without getting too into it, the reason it is working with Postman and not your code is because of Cross-Origin Resource Sharing, better known as [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 CORS is a server-side configuration which clients, like your browser, choose to enforce and other developments tools, like Postman, choose to not enforce.

-## Getting Access To The Data On Our Browser
+## The Solution, Kind Of

-When looking online for a solution, all I found was "add a an HTTP header to the server: Access-Control-Allow-Origin: \*" and you'd be done.
+When looking online for a solution, all I found was

+> "add an HTTP header to the server: Access-Control-Allow-Origin: \*"

+and you'd be done.
 Because we want to access data from Google's servers, we can't add an HTTP header since it is not our server.
 Also adding the request headers to our fetch function will not work either because Google's server does not allow certain methods to be called without authorization.

-### The Solution, Kind Of
+### Installing and Using A CORS Proxy

 So how do we get the response we were expecting?
 We use a CORS proxy!
 A CORS proxy will add the neccesary CORS headers to the proxied request.
 The proxy we will be using is [CORS Anywhere](https://github.com/Rob--W/cors-anywhere/).
 Keep in mind, we will be making our own CORS proxy, so make sure you have [git](https://git-scm.com/) and [heroku cli](https://devcenter.heroku.com/articles/heroku-cli_) installed.
 Once installed follow these intructions: